cliesens27/drawingBoard.NET/README.md

 ## Requirements

-This project is made with and requires the .NET Core 3.1 Framework.
+This library is made with and requires the .NET 5.0 Framework.
+In order to use it, you must append *-windows* to the value of your project's *TargetFramework* property.

 ## Code Sample